-- Time deposits in any credit union, bank, savings bank or trust company maturing - Bonds or securities of any county, city, drainage district, technical college district, village, town, or school district of the state.
-Also, bonds issued by a local exposition district, local professional baseball park district, local professional football stadium district, local cultural arts district the University of Wisconsin Hospitals and Clinics Authority, or the Wisconsin Aerospace Authority. - Bonds or securities issued or guaranteed by the federal government. - The local government investment pool. - Any security maturing in seven years or less and having the highest or second highest rating category of a nationally recognized rating agency. - Securities of an open end management investment company or investment trust, subject to various conditions and investment options. - Repurchase agreements with public depositories, with certain conditions.
+- Time deposits in any credit union, bank, savings bank or trust company maturing in three years or less - Bonds or securities of any county, city, drainage district, technical college district, village, town, or school district of the state.
+Also, bonds issued by a local exposition district, local professional baseball park district, local professional football stadium district, local cultural arts district the University of Wisconsin Hospitals and Clinics Authority, or the Wisconsin Aerospace Authority. - Bonds or securities issued or guaranteed by the federal government. - The local government investment pool. - Any security maturing in seven years or less and having the highest or second highest rating category of a nationally recognized rating agency.

+Securities of an open end management investment company or investment trust, - subject to various conditions and investment options - Repurchase agreements with public depositories, with certain conditions.

 Investments are reported at fair value based on quoted market prices.
-Commercial paper, which is short-term (less than 180 days) and highly liquid, is carried at amortized